PatilSiddharth64/Transpose_matrix/README.md

 # Transpose_matrix
-A simple py code to transpose a matrix
+A simple py code to transpose a matrix using numpy